abhiejiit/Whatsapp_chat_analysis/README.md

 Technical Workflow
 Data Parsing:

-The WhatsApp chat export is read and parsed using custom text processing algorithms.
+  - The WhatsApp chat export is read and parsed using custom text processing algorithms.
 Relevant metadata (timestamps, sender, message content) is extracted and normalized into a CSV format.

-Data Preprocessing:
+- Data Preprocessing:

 The extracted data undergoes cleaning and transformation, including handling missing values, normalizing text, and encoding categorical variables.
 Time-series data is resampled to handle irregular intervals between messages.
-Descriptive Analysis:
+- Descriptive Analysis:

-Statistical methods and visualization tools (e.g., Pandas, Matplotlib, Seaborn) are used to generate descriptive statistics and visualize communication patterns.
+  - Statistical methods and visualization tools (e.g., Pandas, Matplotlib, Seaborn) are used to generate descriptive statistics and visualize communication patterns.
 Predictive Modeling:

-Time-series forecasting models (e.g., ARIMA, Prophet) are trained to predict future message volumes.
-Sentiment analysis models (e.g., VADER, BERT-based classifiers) are applied to predict and analyze the emotional tone of the chat.
-Diagnostic Analytics:

-Anomaly detection techniques (e.g., Z-score, Isolation Forest) are used to identify unusual patterns in the chat data.
-Graph-based methods (e.g., network analysis) analyze conversation flow and interaction patterns among users.
-Output
-CSV Files: The project outputs a set of CSV files containing structured chat data, ready for further analysis or integration into other systems.
-Visual Reports: Generates visual reports summarizing key findings from the descriptive, predictive, and diagnostic analyses.
-Interactive Dashboards: (Optional) An interactive dashboard can be created using tools like Plotly Dash or Tableau to explore the chat data dynamically.
-Potential Applications
-Community Management: Understanding group dynamics and identifying key contributors or potential issues in communication.
-Market Research: Analyzing customer feedback or group discussions to gain insights into product sentiment and user engagement.
-Social Research: Studying communication patterns and emotional dynamics in social groups.